 The data centres will offer independent and world class data capacity for local, national and international companies and organisations of all sizes and shapes.
 The scheme has the potential to place Harlow firmly on the map of locations with global data capability.
 It is expected that this data capability on the site will provide a significant competitive advantage for Harlow Enterprise Zone and enable the attraction of businesses with this as a requirement.
 Construction is now underway and the first (of four) data centre building will be completed in December 2017.
 It is believed that Kao Park is the largest data centre development currently under construction in the south-east of England.

 The demolition programme completed in July 2015 and September 2015 also saw the completion of the new access road to the Business Park and the signing of 15 year leases by the first two tenants there – Arrow Electronics and Raytheon UK.
 Both companies took up occupation in the autumn 2016 following the refurbishment programme, with around 600 people employed there between the two companies.
-In June 2017 Pearson will also move onto the site with approximately 350 people following the extensive refurbishment of the Kao Two building.
+In July 2017 Pearson also moved onto the site with approximately 350 people following the extensive refurbishment of the Kao Two building.
+Further lettings of this building are expected later this year.

 The office space at Kao Park is now 75% pre-let with enquiries now being taken for the remaining space.
 Further enquiries should be addressed to the letting agent, Matt Willcock at CBRE – firstname.lastname@example.org ; 020 7182 2000.